whaleen/jekyll-theme-poise/_posts/2015-10-19-adding-an-author.markdown

 layout: post
 title:  "New Poise Author"
 date:   2015-10-20 18:49:14
-author: sarasmith
+author: joshuavaage
-excerpt: This is a short but detailed procedure.
+excerpt: Add a new Author to Poise.
+They'll get their own archive page and a lovely profile.
 ---